klauseduard/under-over-models/chapters/03-organizational-models.md

 - Costly to maintain
 - Slow to adapt to new circumstances

-### The Principle of Compensatory Misfits

-The theory of "[compensatory misfits](https://www.researchgate.net/publication/256060653_Misfits_in_Organization_Design_Information_Processing_as_a_Compensatory_Mechanism)" suggests that an underfitting structure in one area might be offset by an overfitting structure in another .
-However, fundamentally, a model that is too simple will fail to capture the intricate relationships and dynamics necessary for optimal performance in a complex world.

 ### Seeking Balance

 The principle of seeking "simplicity on the far side of complexity" suggests that while some complexity is inherent, the goal should be to: